 Or create a stylish mural.
 Don't know what to do with that blank wall?
-Take the leap and spray paint some graphics.
+Leap and spray paint some graphics.
 You can also hire a mural painter if you have an idea in mind.

 Show your creative side by repurposing old items and turning it into planters.
-Tin cans, typewriters, old piggy banks, large wooden finials, and just about anything you can think of can be used as decorative elements.
-Drill some holes and it's good to go.
+Tin cans, typewriters, old piggy banks, large wooden decorations, and just about anything you can think of can be used as decorative elements.
+Drill some holes, and it's good to go.
 It helps mother nature, it shows off personality, and it's fun.

 Bring out those rugs, poufs, and bean bags.
 Never mind if it's for outdoor use or not.
 If you're anxious about the weather damaging these non-outdoor pieces, bring out these items if you're planning to have a backyard party or get knock off things from the flea markets.

 Take the mindset you had when you designed your interiors outside and have fun showcasing your personality in your backyard.